gscontras/ESSLLI-2016/chapters/1-introduction.md

 $$The speaker’s utility function: US1(u;s) = logL0(s|u)−C(u)$$

 With this utility function in mind, *S1* computes the probability of an utterance *u* given some state *s* in proportion to the speaker’s utility function *US1*.
-The term $α > 0$ controls the speaker’s optimality, that is, the speaker’s rationality in choosing utterances. (α corresponds to the temperature parameter of S1’s soft-max optimiza- tion.)
+The term $α > 0$ controls the speaker’s optimality, that is, the speaker’s rationality in choosing utterances. (α corresponds to the temperature parameter of S1’s soft-max optimization.)

 $$The pragmatic speaker: PS1(u|s)∝exp(αUS1(u;s))$$